dappblock/nextjs-ic-starter/README.md

 **.env.ic** is included for deployment to Internet Computer ic network which would be covered below.

 ## Deploy to IC Network Canister
-The funniest part is to deploy your Next.js / Internet Computer Dapp to production Internet Computer IC blockchain network.
+The most exciting part is to deploy your Next.js / Internet Computer Dapp to production Internet Computer IC blockchain network.

 To do that you will need: